Repost from 2015-2016. Edited, updated, and corrected.

-In the 1960’s, the Gerencser family moved to California, the land of promise and a pot of gold at the end of every rainbow.
-Like many who traveled west, my parents found out that life in San Diego was not much different from the life they left in rural NW Ohio.
-Like in Ohio, my Dad worked sales jobs and drove truck.
-For the Gerencser family, the pot of gold was empty and three or so years later we left California and moved back to Bryan, Ohio.
+In the 1960s, the Gerencser family moved to California, the land of promise and a pot of gold at the end of every rainbow.
+Like many who traveled west, my parents found out that life in San Diego was not much different from the life they left in rural northwest Ohio.
+As in Ohio, my Dad worked sales jobs and drove truck.
+For the Gerencser family, the pot of gold was empty, and three or so years later we left California and moved back to Bryan, Ohio.

-While moving to California and back proved to be a financial disaster for my parents, they did find Jesus at Scott Memorial Baptist Church in San Diego, a fundamentalist church pastored by Tim LaHaye.
-Both of my parents made a profession of faith at Scott Memorial, as did I when I was five years old.
-From this point forward, the Gerencser family, no matter where we lived, attended a fundamentalist Baptist church.
+While moving to California and back proved to be a financial disaster for my parents, they did find Jesus at Scott Memorial Baptist Church in San Diego — a fundamentalist church pastored by Tim LaHaye.
+Both of my parents made professions of faith at Scott Memorial, as did I when I was five years old.
+From that point forward, the Gerencser family, no matter where we lived, attended an Independent Fundamentalist Baptist (IFB) church.

 If the Baptist church taught me anything, it taught me to hate Catholics.
-According to my Sunday School teachers and pastors, and later my college professors and colleagues, the Catholic church was the whore of Babylon, a false church, the church of Satan and the Antichrist.
-I was taught that Catholics believed in salvation by works and believed many things that weren’t found in the Bible.
-Things like: purgatory, church magisterium, Pope is the Vicar of Christ, transubstantiation, infant baptism, confirmation, priests not permitted to marry, praying to statutes, worshiping the dead , and worshiping Mary.
+According to my Sunday School teachers and pastors, and later my college professors and ministerial colleagues, the Catholic church was the whore of Babylon, a false church, the church of Satan and the Antichrist.
+I was taught that Catholics believed in salvation by works and believed many things that weren’t found in the Bible; things such as: purgatory, church magisterium, Pope is the Vicar of Christ, transubstantiation, infant baptism, confirmation, priests not permitted to marry, praying to statutes, worshiping the dead, and worshiping Mary.
 These things were never put in any sort of historical context for me, so by the time I left Midwestern Baptist College in 1979, I was a certified hater of all things Catholic.

 In 1991, something happened that caused me to reassess my view of Catholics.
 My dogma ran head-on into a Catholic that didn’t fit my narrow, bigoted beliefs.
 In 1989, our fourth child and first daughter was born.
 We named her Bethany.
 Our family doctor was William Fiorini.
-He operated the Somerset Medical Clinic in Somerset, Ohio, the same town where I pastored Somerset Baptist Church.
-Dr. Fiorini was a devout Catholic, a post Vatican II Catholic who had been greatly influenced by the charismatic revival that swept through the Catholic church in the 1970’s and 1980’s.
+He operated the Somerset Medical Clinic in Somerset, Ohio, the same town where I pastored an IFB church.
+Dr. Fiorini was a devout Catholic, a post-Vatican II Catholic who had been greatly influenced by the charismatic revival that swept through the Catholic church in the 1970s and 1980s.
 He was a kind and compassionate man.
-He knew our family didn’t have insurance or much money and more than a few times the treatment slip turned in after a visit said N/C. (no charge)
+He knew our family didn’t have insurance or much money, and more than a few times the treatment slip turned in after a visit said N/C (no charge).

 Bethany continued to struggle, reaching development stages months after infants and toddlers typically do.
 Finally, we went to see Dr. Fiorini.
 He suggested that we have Bethany genetically tested.
 We took her over to Ohio State University Hospital for the test and a few weeks later, just days before Bethany’s second birthday and the birth of our daughter Laura, we received a phone call from Dr. Fiorini.
 He told us the test results were back and he wanted to talk to us about them.
 He told us to come to his office after he finished seeing patients for the day and he would sit down and talk with us about the test results.

 The test showed that Bethany had Down Syndrome.
-Her Down Syndrome features were so mild that the obstetrician missed it.
+Her Down Syndrome features were so mild that the obstetrician missed the signs when she was born.
 Here we were two years later finding out that our oldest daughter had a serious mental handicap.
-Our Catholic doctor, a man I thought was a member of the church Satan built and headed for hell, sat down with us, and with great love and compassion, shared the test results.
+Our Catholic doctor, a man I thought was a member of the church Satan built and headed for hell, sat down with us, and with great love and compassion shared the test results.
 He told us that many miscarriages are fetuses with Down Syndrome, and that it was evident that God wanted to bless us with a special child like Bethany.
-He answered every question and treated us he would a member of his own family.
+He answered every question and treated us as he would a member of his own family.

 This Catholic didn’t fit my narrow, bigoted picture of what a Catholic was.
-Here was a man who loved people, who came to an area that had one the highest poverty and unemployment rates in Ohio and started a one doctor practice. (he later added a Nurse practitioner, a nun who treated us when we couldn’t get in to see the doctor) He worked selflessly to help everyone he could.
-On more than one occasion, I would drive by him on the highway as his wife shuttled him from Zanesville to Lancaster, the locations of the nearest hospitals.
+Here was a man who loved people, who came to an area that had one of the highest poverty and unemployment rates in Ohio, and started a one-doctor practice.
+(He later added a Nurse practitioner, a nun who treated us when we couldn’t get in to see the doctor.)
+He worked selflessly to help everyone he could.
+On more than one occasion, I would pass him on the highway as his wife shuttled him from Zanesville to Lancaster — the locations of the nearest hospitals.
 Often, he was slumped over and asleep in the passenger’s seat.
 He was the kind of doctor who gave me his home phone number and said to call him if I ever needed his help.
 He told us there was no need to take our kids to the emergency room for stitches or broken bones.
 He would gladly stitch them up, even if we didn’t have an appointment.

 Dr. Fiorini wasn’t perfect.
 One time, he almost killed me.
 He regularly treated me for throat infections, ear infections, and the like.
 Preaching as often as I did, I abused my voice box and throat.
-I have enlarged adenoids and tonsils and I breathe mostly through my mouth.
+I also have enlarged adenoids and tonsils, and I breathe mostly through my mouth.
 As a result, I battled throat and voice problems my entire preaching career.
-One day, I came to see Dr. Fiorini for a-n-o-t-h-e-r throat infection.
+One day, I came to see Dr. Fiorini for yet a-n-o-t-h-e-r throat infection.
 He prescribed an antibiotic and told me to take it easy.
-He knew, like himself, I was a work-a-holic and would likely ignore his take it easy advice.
+He knew, like himself, I was a workaholic and would likely ignore his take-it-easy advice.
 Take the drug, wait a few weeks, and just like always I would be good as new.
 However, this time it didn’t work.
 Over the course of two months, as I got sicker and sicker, he tried different treatments.
-Finally, he did some additional testing and found out I had mononucleosis; the kissing disease for teens, a deadly disease for a thirty four year old.
+Finally, he did some additional testing and found out I had mononucleosis; the kissing disease for teens, a deadly disease for a thirty-four-year-old man.
 Two days later, I was in the hospital with a 104 degree fever, a swollen spleen and liver, and an immune system on the verge of collapse.